softblusoft/b65/readme.md

 FPGA implementation was tested with Vivado 2018.3

-**Important note** : Before running the Tcl script ensure software is built and
+:warning:
-                     initialization file `out/{target}/soft/b65.coe` is generated.
+Before running the Tcl script ensure software is built and initialization file `out/{target}/soft/b65.coe` is generated.
 To compile a target read "how to use" section later in this file

 To run the Tcl script open a command prompt (cmd.exe) and move to the `{target}/basys3` folder then run:
 	`{vivado folder}\{xxxx.y}\bin\vivado.bat -m64 -mode batch -notrace -source vivado.tcl`